 This course focuses on examining the use of reflective practice to improve instruction and leadership techniques and to engender professional dialogue among colleagues.
-Facilitating one's own critical reflection, as well as encouraging that in others, is a key component of teaching, learning and leading.
-The course content also explores the concept of self-renewal and resilience as indicators of health and wellness in individuals and educational institutions.
-PREREQUISITE: None
+Facilitating one's

 EDU7751: Ethics in Educational Practice (3)

 This course focuses on an examination of the ethical considerations of educational practice in contemporary society.
 PREREQUISITE: None